 Limits of the approach

-- Novel shapes.
 A failure that has never been seen before has no prior trace, so no pattern.
-The first occurrence takes the full investigation walk.
+The first occurrence takes the full investigation walk every time.

-- Not a replacement for observability.
-With weak signals coming in, ACE produces confidently-wrong answers faster.
+ACE is not a replacement for observability.
+With weak signals coming in, the agent produces confidently-wrong answers faster.
 The substrate has to be there.

-- New-team lag.
-A freshly-formed team's patterns take weeks to surface.
-Onboarding does not get the shortcut, at least not at first.
+A freshly-formed team's patterns take weeks to surface, so onboarding does not get the shortcut, at least not for the first month.

 These are limits of the approach.
-They are not "but the product solves them."
-Naming your own weaknesses before Q&A is the strongest thing a speaker can do.
+None of them is followed by "but the product solves them."
+Naming your own weaknesses before Q&A is the cheapest credibility move a speaker has.

 If you want to see the graph and the agent in action against your own infrastructure, the setup is around thirty minutes, read-only IAM, and no agents in production.
 We are at the Anyshift booth this week, or you can find me after the talk.